emacsmirror/python-mode/doc/commands-python-mode.rst

 -------------------
 Go to the last char of current statement.

-To go just beyond the final line of the current statement, use `py-down-statement-lc'.
+To go just beyond the final line of the current statement, use `py-down-statement-bol'.

 py-goto-statement-below
 -----------------------